11 REASONS TO VISIT QUÉBEC CITY, QC

 For example, I stumble upon Bamberg’s oldest brewery plant, established in 1533!
 Bamberg has been the home of tons of breweries for many years.

-If you want to learn more about Bamberg’s beer history, join a Guided Beer History Tour (with optional tasting), or a take a self guided Bierschmecker Tour (Beer taster tour) through Get Your Guide!
-Please find more infos here.
+If you want to learn more about Bamberg’s beer history, join a Guided Beer History Tour (with optional tasting) or a take a self guided Bierschmecker Tour (Beer taster tour) through Get Your Guide!

-One of Bamberg’s narrow streets, and its oldest brewery plant (est. 1533).
+Bamberg’s oldest brewery plant (est. 1533).
 The sign at the top translates to “Beer mugs for sale”.

 Start saving your ideas